 The upward revision of projected warming values over France is a key result of this regional analysis.
-This result is somewhat unexpected, given the reported downward revision of projected GSAT changes using observational constraints (Lee et al., 2021), and the strong relationship between GSAT and regional changes (Figure 2).
-This key finding suggests that regional observations (i.e., not only global) now provide valuable information about on-going climate change, and that the observed record as a whole can be used to discard some of the putative forced responses simulated by climate models.
+This result is somewhat unexpected, given the reported downward revision of projected GSAT changes using observational constraints (Lee et al., 2021) and the strong relationship between GSAT and regional changes (Fig. 2).
+This key finding suggests that regional observations (i.e., not only global) now provide valuable information about ongoing climate change and that the observed record as a whole can be used to discard some of the putative forced responses simulated by climate models.

-The recent IPCC AR6 stressed that there is a near-linear relationship between cumulative CO_2 emissions and global mean warming (Canadell et al., 2021).
-Since the warming over France also exhibits a near-linear relationship to global mean warming (Figure S4), this finding also applies to the regional scale warming.
-Thus, the expected future warming over France is expected to be near-linear on the cumulative CO_2 emissions (Figure S5).
-Non-GHG forcings like aerosols induce a slight deviation at

-390 low CO2 emissions, but do not affect the near-linear relationship in the future, at least in the SSP scenarios considered here.
-This result implies that, both at the French and global levels, every tonne of CO2 emission adds to the warming.
+The recent IPCC AR6 stressed that there is a nearly linear relationship between cumulative CO_2 emissions and global mean warming (Canadell et al., 2021).
+Since the warming over France also exhibits a nearly linear relationship to global mean warming (Fig. S4), this finding also applies to the regional-scale warming.
+Thus, the expected future warming over France is expected to be nearly linear for cumulative CO_2 emissions (Fig. S5).
+Non-GHG forcings like aerosols induce a slight deviation at low CO_2 emissions but do not affect the nearly linear relationship in the future, at least in the SSP scenarios considered here.
+This result implies that, at both the French and global levels, every ton of CO_2 emission adds to the warming.
 Stabilizing the temperature at a given level therefore requires net-zero emissions, whatever the warming target is.